Chronic and Communicable Conditions

 - 2007 – 2010: Formulation Research Fellow, UK Medicines for Children Research Network, Aston University.

-Based within the pharmaceutics laboratories, my main area of research is the formulation of age-appropriate medicines, developing a research portfolio with a focus on the identification of priorities for further research in older, established medicines, with an emphasis on extemporaneous formulations and their quality.
+Based within the pharmaceutics laboratories of Aston Pharmacy School, my main area of research is the formulation of age-appropriate medicines for the extremes of life - paediatric and geriatric populations - with a focus on the identification of priorities for further research in older, established medicines, as well as the use of polymer based systems and alternative dosage forms to improve acceptability and practicality of medicines by, for example, extending stability and providing taste-masking.

-Extemporaneous formulation – that is the process of compounding ingredients to prepare a medicine for an individual patient when no commercial forms are available – is extremely prevalent for the paediatric and geriatric population, due to a severe lack of age-appropriate dosage forms available on the market.
+A particular area of interest is that of extemporaneous formulation – that is the process of compounding ingredients to prepare a medicine for an individual patient when no commercial forms are available – which is extremely prevalent for the paediatric and geriatric population, due to a severe lack of age-appropriate dosage forms available on the market.

-In an attempt to tackle the major issues, our research involves engagement with representative groups of patients, carers and prescribers, whilst robust pharmaceutical characterisation of problematic formulations requiring investigation will also be performed.
+In an attempt to tackle the major issues, our research involves engagement with representative groups of patients, carers and prescribers, whilst robust pharmaceutical characterisation of problematic formulations requiring investigation will also be performed, as well as development of novel dosage forms.
 This is being conducted in order to both inform current practice and strive towards improved, age-appropriate formulations.

 Self-funded PhD projects in Pharmaceutics / Drug Delivery will be available shortly for prospective students.
 It is envisaged that fully funded studentships will also become available.